 Since Pop wasn't given much of a role in the first place and was mostly a Bratty Half-PintAnnoying Younger Sibling for almost two seasons, she tends to be disliked by the fanbase.
 Most of her detractors claim that her presence in the story was unnecessary, and her personality pre-Character Development didn't help either.

-Hana is also considered one of the least favorites of the fan community due to her qualities of being the Canon Sue (read: unrealistically perfect), a Dojikko (read: causes trouble), and somewhat of a Bratty Half-Pint when she gets upset (read: causes more trouble).
+Hana is also considered one of the least favorites of the fan community due to her qualities of being a "cute" Clumsy Girl (read: causes trouble), and somewhat of a Bratty Half-Pint when she gets upset (read: causes more trouble).